-- Use the Results data model if you want to send a file with test results or related to a patient’s labs.
+- The Results data model can send a file with a patient’s test results or lab-related data.

 Each data model has their own supported fields and requirements.
-Below, we only highlight the fields you need to include for sending files.
+In this how-to, we only highlight the required fields for each, but check out our data model reference docs for full specs.

 - Encode the file as a base64 encoded string.